Refinish a Wood Table Without Sanding: A Beginner Method That Actually Works

 SHARE THIS POST TO

-Vintage Wooden Table with Chairs at second-hand shop outdoors.
+Vintage Wooden Table with Chairs at second-hand shop outdoors in how to Refinish a Wood Table.

-In this post, I’ll walk you through how I used Howard’s Restore-A-Finish and Feed-N-Wax to breathe new life into it, no sanding required!
+In this post, I’ll walk you through how I used Howard’s Restor-A-Finish and Feed-N-Wax to breathe new life into it, no sanding required!

 And if you’re as smitten with vintage wallpaper tables as I am, don’t miss these other favorites I’ve styled and refinished over the years:

-Wooden Table Before: Weathered and Worn from a Vermont Winter
+Wood Table Before Refinishing: Weathered and Worn After a Vermont Winter

 After a year of sitting out on our covered porch through Vermont’s harsh winter weather, this old wooden wallpaper table was looking pretty rough.
 I had originally styled it as a display table, but the wood surface had dried out, water rings had set in, and remnants of old wallpaper paste clung to the top.

-Wallpaper Wooden Table Before in garage after weathering outside on a covered porch in Vermont's winter.
+Wallpaper Wooden Table Before in garage after weathering outside on a covered porch in Vermont's winter in how to refinish wood table.

 If you’re anything like me, patience is not always a virtue when it comes to DIY projects.
 I don’t want to spend hours sanding or prepping a table just to make it look halfway decent.
-I want quick, easy, and satisfying results—and that’s exactly what this method delivers.
+I want quick, easy, and satisfying results, and that’s exactly what this method delivers.
 (P.S.
-I’m no expert, just sharing what works for me!)
+I’m not an expert, just sharing what works for me!)

 Check out the quick video below to watch the step-by-step transformation in real time.